Why Water-Oil Separation Is Crucial For Industrial Settings

 Rust is also abrasive.
 Abrasion exposes fresh nascent metal that deteriorates rapidly in water and acids.

-If vapor pressure reaches low-pressure points of the machine, such as the suction line at the pump, then vapor bubbles expand.
+reaches low-pressure points of the machine, such as the suction line at the pump, then vapor bubbles expand.

 Vapor bubbles need exposure to high pressure suddenly, such as in the load zone of a journal bearing.
 The water bubbles contract at high pressure and go back to the liquid state.